Dil and jigar/the heart and the liver

 form mature lymphocytes, recruited in English mainly to

-express mainly negative emotions like ill humour,
+express negative emotions like ill humour,

 peevish temper or spite but disdainfully given a short shrift by Urdu and Hindi